Logistics and Sponsor:

 Objectives:

 Chest Tube Placement: Residents will demonstrate safe and accurate chest tube placement, adhering to anatomical landmarks and procedural best practices.
+They will also practice thoracic irrigation with the CLR thoracic irrigation system.

 Thoracotomy and Thoracic Closure: Residents will perform thoracotomies with emphasis on proper incision placement, tissue handling, and subsequent thoracic closure techniques.